MEDANESHA/HelloDevOps/README.md

 ### Jenkins Pipeline

-A Jenkins pipeline has been established to automate the process of checking commits, building Docker images, and pushing the built images to the Azure Container Registry.
+A Jenkins pipeline has been established to automate the process of checking commits, building Docker images, and pushing the built images to the Azure Container Registry, also to commit the project new image version to the 'deploy-k8s' repository, which contains K8s manifest files.
+This action will trigger ArgoCD to synchronize with the K8s architecture.

 ## Continuous Deployment (CD)